wolfv6/keybrd/doc/keybrd_library_user_guide.md

 This guide is for anyone who wants to use the keybrd library to develop custom-keyboard firmware.

 A reader with programming experience, but no C++ experience, would understand the tutorials well enough to modify existing keybrd sketches.
-An experienced C++ programmer would be able to write original sketches and classes from scratch.
+An experienced C++ programmer would be able to write original sketches and classes.

 The library is written in the C++ language and uses pointers, objects, classes, static class variables, composition, inheritance, and enum.